Essential Cooking Techniques

 Pro tip: High heat = crispy exterior.
 Single layer = roasting.
 Crowded pan = steaming.

-Used for: Vegetables, whole chickens, beef tenderloin, pork loin, fish
+Often used for: Vegetables, whole chickens, beef tenderloin, pork loin, fish

 Emulsification